baggepinnen/ControlSystemIdentification.jl/docs/src/ss.md

 plot(f1, f2)
 ```

-The procedure shown above is equivalent to calling [`era`](@ref) directly with a vector of data sets, in which case the averaging of the impluse responses is done internally.
+The procedure shown above is equivalent to calling [`era`](@ref) directly with a vector of data sets, in which case the averaging of the impulse responses is done internally.
 ```@example ss
-era(ds, 2, 50, 50, round(Int, 10/Ts), p=1) # Should be identical to meanmodel above
+era(ds, 2, 50, 50, round(Int, 10/Ts), p=1, λ=1, smooth=true) # Should be identical to meanmodel above
 ```